EiNSTeiN-/roadrunner-filament-sensor/manual/BOM.md

 Notes:
 1. The linked AS5600 breakout board comes with a 3mm diameter magnet.
 If you must purchase a magnet separately, make sure it has its poles oriented across its diameter, not across the thickness.
 2. The IR sensor does not require any of the usual MK3S hardware although many kits on Aliexpress are sold with the extra hardware.
-Only a small 2mm self-tapping screw is needed to attach the PCB is needed for the build.
+Only a small 2mm self-tapping screw is needed to attach the PCB.

 ### Hardware